Xe-NONE: 2007

-2007 saw the release of what was to come from their debut album in the form of the "Angels" Demo.

-In July 2007, Xe-NONE performed at the annual Pushkin Media Group Rock Palace Open Air 2007, on the same stage with the best of the national heavy scenes (Vergeltung, Perimeter, Stardown) as well as Grave and Dismember.

-At the end of November 2007 Xe-NONE completed work on their first video for the song "Angels".
-In the Autumn of 2007, the debut album was nearing completion.
+Year 2007 they release their debut album in the form of the "Angels" Demo.
+At the end of November 2007, Xe-NONE completed their work on their first video for the song "Angels".

 2008

 On May 15, 2007 debut full-length album Dance Metal [Rave]olution was released on their own label group RefLEXYa Records.
-Therefore, in addition to a traditional CD release, the album was also released onto the internet using an mp3 file and a PDF-page booklet, which contained the texts and illustrations for all the tracks on the album.

 In July 2008, Watson decided to leave the band.
-He was replaced with Push, with whom the band played the album presentation in Moscow, as well as filmed the music video for "Digital Fucker AD".
+He was replaced by Push, with whom the band played the album presentation in Moscow.
 In late August 2008, due to a serious injury, Push was temporarily forced to leave the group and Watson temporarily replaced him.
 Following the November concert in Moscow club "Relax", Andrew Rex left the band and in December 2008, Push returned to the band.

-The band not only began working on their second full-length album, but also their long-conceived Eurodance inspired cover mini-album.

 2009

 On August 15, 2009 mini-album Dance Inferno Resurrection was released, containing seven covers of classic 90s hits.
-It was released on the internet for free download.